 Tuesday will be one period of lecture.
 Each lecture will review the material in that week's lecture notes.
 Students are expected to prepare by reading the lecture notes before class.
-Weekly quizzes due by 3pm on Tuesday will be used to assess comprehension of the week's material.
-You are encouraged to bring a printed or virtual copy of the lecture notes to class, and laptops are allowed.
+Weekly quizzes due by 2pm on Tuesday will be used to assess comprehension of the week's material.

 Thursday will be a two period problem-solving session where we work on the problem sets.
 This will be crucial for reviewing concepts, learning to apply them, and preparing for the exams.
-Laptops are allowed and encouraged for activities involving R computing.